 Prior to adoption of International Financial Reporting Standards (IFRS), GAAP in Canada permitted the use of asset service lives specified by the regulator.
 IFRS (without approval of a standard for Rate-regulated Activities) does not allow for the use of externally mandated depreciation rates.
-Ontario Energy Board (OEB) has stipulated that all Ontario's distributors are expected to adopt IFRS beginning in 2011.
-In order to be IFRS compliant, distributors must adopt useful life estimates that do not depend on the regulator and are supported by independent asset service life studies.
+As utilities will adopt IFRS beginning in 2010, the Ontario Energy Board (OEB) is encouraging all distributors to adopt useful life estimates that do not depend on the regulator and are determined by independent asset service life studies.